proyecto26/ion-phaser/README.md

 ## React

 ### Specific Wrapper
-When using a wrapper component, It's not necessary to access the reference directly to initialize the game.
+When using a wrapper component, It's not necessary to access the reference directly to configure the game.
 More details [here](./react/README.md).
 ```tsx
 import React, { Component } from 'react'
 import Phaser from 'phaser'